overextended/overextended.github.io/docs/ox_lib/Interface/Client/context.md

 * id: `string`
   * Unique menu identifier, will be used to open the menu.
 * title: `string`
-  * Title display in the menu.
+  * Title display in the menu; has markdown support.
 * menu?: `string`
   * Menu identifier - if defined there will be a back arrow next to the menu title that will take you to the menu you defined.
 * canClose: `boolean`